 Getting started is easy:

 1) View our available dogs below.
-We have more dogs that are in foster homes and not yet ready for adoption.
+We have more dogs that are in foster homes who are not yet ready for adoption.

 2) Complete an adoption application to be considered for a particular dog that is currently available for adoption.